mollard05/flickfinder/REPORT.md

 ** Film Critic reviewing popular movies**

-As a film critic, I need to search for all movies on the IMDB database with a high rating to decide what to review.
+As a guest user of the FlickFinder system, I need to search for all movies on the IMDB database with a high rating to decide what to review.

 ### User Story 2

-** User wants to find details of a specific movie**
+** User wants to track movies**

-As a user, I want to find the year of release of a movie by its id so I can win a film trivia quiz.
+As a logged-in user, I want to be able to create an account that can log movies that I have watched so that I can keep track of movies to watch.

 ### User Story 3

 ** Casting director finding actors **

-As a casting director, I need to search for actors and actresses in a large database to find promising stars for my new movie.
+As a guest user, I need to search for actors and actresses by their popularity rating in order to find promising stars for my new movie.

 ### User Story 4

-** Film Blogger wants to only find the top movies**
+** Film Blogger wants to only find the top movies of each genre**

-As a film blogger, I want to limit the database and find only the top 5 movies from each year for my new blog post.
+As a guest user, I want to find the most highly rated movies of each specific genre to add to my new blog post.

 ### User Story 5

 ** Local Cinema wants to print out cast list**

-As the owner of a local cinema business, I want to view a list of all the actors and actresses from a movie to create a custom brochure.
+As a guest user, I want to view a list of all the actors and actresses from a movie to create a custom brochure.

 ### User Story 6

 ** Fan account needs to compile a list of films for new fans**

-As an owner of a social media fan account, I need to find a list of movies starring a specific actor so that I can share with new fans.
+As a guest user, I need to find a list of movies starring a specific actor so that I can share with new fans.

 ## 2 Critical Analysis and Reflection

 ### 2.1 Reflection

-[Insert a brief reflection succinctly covering what went well in this project and what could be improved.]
+In this project, it has gone reasonably well for implemented and furthering my understanding of software development.
+I now feel confident in creating SQL statements in the DAO and creating a corresponding test class to make sure my program functions and receives information from the connected database correctly.
+I also understand the purpose of the controllers to connect the routes to the DAO and SQL statements, as well as the suitable test classes for error handling and validation.
+The integration tests took longer to understand that I had expected as there was often various Hamcrest matchers that could be used that I had less knowledge on.
+Nevertheless, I feel that the coursework has certainly developed my understanding of using various software dependencies such as javalin and mockito.
+If I were to build upon the code in the future, I would like to implement more features such as a "genre" list or a log-in page.
+I would also like further practice on creating and implementing personas/scenarios/user stories.

 ### 2.2 Professional Aspects